Proserpine River

 The Proserpine River is a river in Whitsunday Region of Queensland, Australia.
+The river is important to crocodile conservation as it provides habitat for Queensland's most dense population of the animal.
+The river is used by crocodile tourist operators.

 Course

 The headwaters of the river rise below Mount Quandong in the Great Dividing Range and initially flow northwards while being fed by numerous creeks running from the Clarke Range to the west and the Normanby Range to the south.
 The river enters Lake Proserpine then exits in an easterly direction and flowing past to the south of Foxdale, then to the north of Proserpine.
 It continues east crossing the Bruce Highway then veers south through Melaleuca forests and discharges through estuarine wetlands and mangrove ecosystems into Repulse Bay near Conway Beach and then onto the Coral Sea.

 Catchment

 The river has a catchment area of 2494 km2 of which an area of 127 km2 is composed of estuarine wetlands.
 The area is predominantly used for grazing cattle with extensive areas also used for sugar cane production.

 The estuary functions as a result of river energy with a tide dominated delta.
 It is in a modified condition as a result of agriculture.
 It contains 34.7 km2 of mangroves and 8.1 km2 of intertidal flats.

+The Proserpine River is one of two major rivers whose catchment influences the coral reefs of the Whitsunday Islands.